 The numbers of persons living on high-rise buildings are high compared to low-rise buildings, and only evacuation method in case of fire is the staircase.
-So, the fire protections of high rise buildings have gained significant attention worldwide.
+So, the fire protection of high rise buildings have gained significant attention worldwide.

 The Role of Passive Fire Protection in Tall Buildings

-It is hard to over-emphasize the importance of a passive fire protection (PFP) strategy and its subsequent governance in building design.
+It is hard to over-emphasise the importance of a passive fire protection (PFP) strategy and its subsequent governance in building design.
 Ideally you need a strategy comprising an assessment of the likely fire risks, an evacuation plan, and the means to deal with both, the absence of a robust strategy has long been a problem, only now properly appreciated.

-Checkmate Fire offer the complete range of passive fire protection installation services for both new builds and existing constructions to maintain compartmentation and fire stopping – which is installed to 3rd party accredited standards nationwide.
+Checkmate Fire offer the complete range of passive fire protection installation services for both existing buildings and new builds to maintain compartmentation and fire stopping – which is installed to 3rd party accredited standards nationwide.

-Its disparate parts function as a whole and cannot simply be installed in isolation from each other or the many other critical systems that govern the design of buildings
+Its separate parts function as a whole and cannot simply be installed in isolation from each other or the many other critical systems that govern the design of buildings

 Getting it Right First Time

 Since many aspects of PFP are hidden from view, retrospective fixes for poorly installed designs are disproportionately difficult and expensive.
 No wonder that projects are increasingly insisting on certified qualifications and accreditations from their specialist contractors.